 Make no mistake, if your business offers car parking to employees and customers, then e-mobility will become a priority as we strive towards the Government target of banning the sale of traditional petrol and diesel cars in the UK by 2035.
 Remember, this date has already been revised once, and could be revised further in line with other countries which have the same target set for 2030.

 Of course, switching all vehicles to electric to deliver the complete e-mobility vision isn’t an overnight task, and the sale of e-mobility friendly vehicles is already on the up.
 In fact, there has been a notable year-on-year surge in electric vehicle sales since 2014.

 Whether you are an SME with business sustainability strategy, or a larger organisation mandated under the Government’s Carbon Reduction Commitment Energy Efficiency Scheme, delivering a business environment, whether that is light commercial or industrial, will soon include the need to accommodate e-mobility in your car park.

 Installing electric charge points will not only lower employee fuel cost reimbursements, but it will also reduce your corporate CO2, lower your fleet costs and reduce Class 1A National Insurance Contributions.

-Help is available under the Office for Low Emission Vehicles (OLEV) Workplace Charging Scheme, which provides financial assistance towards the upfront costs of the purchase and installation of charging stations for eligible businesses, charities and public sector organisations.
+Help is available under the Office for Zero Emission Vehicles (OZEV) Workplace Charging Scheme, which provides financial assistance towards the upfront costs of the purchase and installation of charging stations for eligible businesses, charities and public sector organisations.
 You can claim £350 per charge point socket, for up to 40 socket installations – which could mean a total of £14,000.

 Start Your E-mobility Journey